No matter how good you think your brand’s advertizing and marketing strategy is right now, there’s always room for improvement.

-Provides Customers with Something Tangible
+1. Provides Customers with Something Tangible

-Builds Relationships when Networking
+2. Builds Relationships When Networking

-Reach Your Audience when They Are Attentive
+3. Reach Your Audience When They're Attentive

-People who are watching TV or reading newspapers are usually focused on the task in hand; those who are scrolling through social media or browsing online aren’t as focused as they could be.
+Alternatively, those scrolling through social media or browsing online aren’t as focused as they could be.

-Think about it: using a TV or newspaper ad gives you the chance to be noticed by people who are attentive and will give your marketing their full attention.
+Think about it: using a TV or newspaper ad gives you the chance to be noticed by people who are focused and will give your marketing their full attention.
 This is something offline brand marketing does best.

-Chance to Be Creative
+4. A Chance to Be Creative

-Can Work Well Alongside Online Marketing
+5. Can Work Well Alongside Online Marketing

 The Disadvantages of Online Brand Marketing

-Dependent on Technology
+1. Dependent on Technology

-Furthermore, you might have to invest in various software and programs to ensure you can carry out certain online ads.
+Furthermore, you might have to invest in various software and programs to ensure you can successfully carry out certain online ads.

 What’s more, in the event that your company suffers any internet downtime, you won’t be able to update ads or track and measure current ones.

-While that’s great in one sense, but it does also mean that you will also be exposed to a lot of stiff competition.
-If your ads aren’t up to standard, they won’t stand out in such a saturated market.
+While that’s great in one sense, it also means that your brand will have to deal with a lot of stiff competition.
+If your ads aren’t up to par, they won’t stand out in such an oversaturated market.

-Customers Often Ignore Online Ads
+3. Customers Often Ignore Online Ads

-We don’t know about you, but we tend to just scroll past them until we get to what we wanted to see.
+We don’t know about you, but we tend to scroll right past ads to get to what we really wanted to see.

-Limited Face-to-face Contact
+4. Limited Face-to-Face Contact

-Unfortunately, online marketing and adverts don’t offer them this, but that doesn’t mean that you won’t be able to come up with ingenious ways of getting past that.
+Unfortunately, online marketing doesn’t make this easy, but that doesn’t mean that you won’t be able to come up with ingenious ways of getting past that.
 Perhaps video calls for with your Customer Service team?

 The Disadvantages of Offline Brand Marketing

-Only Runs for a Short Period
+2. Only Runs for a Short Period

 As previously mentioned, costs for offline brand marketing can be considerably higher than online.

-Limited Quick Accessibility
+4. Limited Accessibility